-Streaming media filtering ensures that media of this type is detected when it is received on Secure Web Gateway and handled according to your web security policy.
+Streaming media filtering ensures that media of this type is detected when it is received on Web Gateway and handled according to your web security policy.

 You might, for example, want to block access to streaming media to avoid excessive bandwidth consumption.

-No default process for streaming media filtering is implemented on Secure Web Gateway after the initial setup, but you can set up your own process.
+No default process for streaming media filtering is implemented on Web Gateway after the initial setup, but you can set up your own process.

 Important configuration items to be used in this process include: